|

 germinate.
 I described above how for these seeds I fold the filter paper

-such that one one layer of paper covers the seeds - that's thin enough for
+such that only one layer of paper covers the seeds - that's thin enough for

 light to penetrate.
 I then lay the baggies close to my grow-light